 What Are the Alternatives?

 There are other alternatives.
 I’ve already covered a variety of Alternatives to Shakeology here as well as some substitutes for Visalus right here.
 Still, I’ll run through a few of the best ones with similar appeal below:

 All in one plant-based vegan protein powder made from real, whole-food ingredients.
 Blend a serving of Vega one with your favorite fruit as a meal replacement.

 Vega One All-in-One Nutritional Shake is one of my go-to favorites for an all in one meal replacement solution.
 It’s very competitive with Shakeology in terms of extra minerals, vitamins and superfoods.
 You’ll get 6 servings of greens, 6 grams of fiber, 1.5 grams of Omega-3’s, Antioxidants, and Probiotics.

 This is all with 20 grams of protein and only 160 calories.
 These numbers are very comparable to Shakeology, but you’ll notice that Vega One has an additional 3 grams of protein.
 This is a small, but not insignificant difference.
 A good meal replacement with 20 grams of protein is harder to find than you think.

 It’s a pea protein base and it does not contain any soy.
 I’ve been using Vega One for about 2 years as my default meal replacement and I love it.
 The taste is clean and not “chalky” or grainy like some plant based protein supplements.

 It’s also a non-GMO product which is great!
 Finally, it’s more cost effective than Shakeology while a bit more expensive than the basic Visalus shake.
-It normally retails for $69.99, (For the latest prices and discounts, check here) to Visalus.
+It normally retails for $69.99, Vega One All-in-One Nutritional Shake to Visalus.

 Garden of Life RAW